Democrats 'pretty much there' on U.S. social spending bill -Pelosi - Up News Info

 Article content

-No top-line number for the spending bill was likely to emerge from Sunday’s breakfast meeting at Biden’s home in Delaware, given some of the complicated issues that need to be resolved, sources told Reuters.
+No top-line number for the spending bill had been expected to emerge from Sunday’s breakfast meeting at Biden’s home in Delaware, given some of the complicated issues that needed to be resolved, sources told Reuters.

-Several hours after the meeting was made public, there was no word on what, if any, progress was made.
+Biden, Schumer and Manchin had a “productive discussion” and continued to make progress, the White House said in a statement after the meeting, without elaborating.

 Democrats have struggled to agree on a framework of $2 trillion or less that will allow the House of Representatives to move forward next week on a $1 trillion bipartisan infrastructure bill and set the stage for passage of Biden’s larger “Build Back Better” package.